 Rising bollard system in Salzburg

-A very dangerous species living in Salzburg City is the rising bollard.
-Joking apart it is important to know, they are very strong and are able to damage a car if they hit it from below.
-Not sure if this species will live there forever but for now it is worth a look to check out the attached website.
+A hazardous species living in Salzburg City is the rising bollard.
+Joking aside, it is important to know that they are very strong and can damage a car if they hit it from below.
+I’m not sure if this species will live there forever, but for now, it is worth a look to check out the attached website.

 ÖSWAG shipyard in Linz